 Should these efforts not result in satisfactory demonstration of the E-6, cancellation of the program would be inevitable, but could not be straightforward.
 The E-5 effort had ended in termination by January 1962.
 With the last E-6 flight, the known "cover" for both CORONA and the still untested GAMBIT would vanish.
 Another casualty of E-6 program termination would be the known justification for the existence of General Greer's organization-SAFSP; only those with access to the cover programs appreciated that the E-6 effort was but a minor part of a major activity being managed from the fourth floor suite of offices in the "SSD complex" along El Segundo Boulevard in Los Angeles.
 CORONA program managers were also concerned that announced cancellation of E-6 might expose the CORONA effort.
 If the original objectives of SAFSP establishment were to remain valid, E-6 cancellation (should it finally occur) had to be accomplished by new camouflage for the covert programs, a logical explanation for continuation of SAFSP as an organization, and, ideally, a new overt program to cancel in case of a political decision to halt "open" support of satellite reconnaissance.
-One of the chief reasons for continuing the E-6 in its original form had been to permit the public cancellation and the clandestine continuation of other satellite reconnaissance activity, should international events so dictate.
+One of the chief reasons for continuation of other satellite reconnaissance activity, should international events so dictate.